We Can Help You

-Have you just been notified by your HR Department that your wages will be garnished?
+Have you just been notified by your HR Department of a wage garnishment and that your wages will be garnished?
 Perhaps you didn’t even know that a lawsuit had been filed against you or that you even owed a debt.
 If you want guidance on what to do next, call Graham & Borgese today.
-Our experienced attorneys will explain the process to you and make a plan of attack to get you the very best results possible.
+Our experienced wage garnishment lawyers will explain the process to you and make a plan of attack to get you the very best results possible.

 What Is a “Wage Garnishment” or “Income Execution”?

 A wage garnishment, or income execution, is the process whereby your employer is directed to withhold money from every paycheck you earn until the debt in question is repaid in full (plus interest).
 Different garnishment rules apply for different types of debt – such as student loans, tax debts, credit card debts, etc.

 New York State wage garnishment laws (known as “income execution” laws) generally provide that creditors with judgments can only take up to 10% of your gross wages, although certain exceptions to this rule exist.